 Comments: Relevant class of disabled people, and being put at a disadvantage

 I find the court’s discussion of what is the relevant class of disabled people (above) particularly interesting, as this has been very little considered by the courts.
-It tends to be uncontentious.
+In most cases it seems to be uncontentious.
 The court held that the relevant class here was “Deaf BSL users”.
-My discussion on this – though not yet updated for this case – is Reasonable adjustments by service providers>Particular kind of disability.
+My discussion on this is Reasonable adjustments by service providers>Particular kind of disability.

 For the reasonable adjustment duty to apply, this class of disabled people must be put at a more than minor or trivial disadvantage, compared with non-disabled people.
 What is perhaps more important than how the court defined the class, is that the court said it would have made no difference to the answers in this case if the relevant class were “people who are hearing-impaired”, as suggested by the UK government.
 This is a very much larger class than people who use BSL, and supports the idea that a class of disabled people may be disadvantaged even if only a relatively small proportion of those in it are disadvantaged: Reasonable adjustments by service providers>No need for all people who stammer etc to be disadvantaged.
 According to Facts and figures (rnid.org.uk) it is estimated that 151,000 people in the UK use British Sign Language, of which 87,000 are Deaf.
 That compares with, for example, an estimated 1.2 million people in the UK who have hearing loss greater than 65 dBHL.
-This is a level at which the person has very great difficulty hearing and taking part in a conversation (natsip.org.uk).
-Those 1.2m people at least – and indeed more – will have a hearing impairment which is a disability within the Equality Act (the effect of a hearing aid is disregarded in determining disability), and so presumably fall within the class of “people who are hearing-impaired”.
-Though it did not discuss the issue, the court evidently considered that this class of people was put at a more than minor or trivial disadvantage by the two data briefings not having a BSL interpreter, even though only a fairly small proportion of them used BSL.
+This is a level at which the person has severe hearing loss (hear-it.org).
+Those 1.2m people at least – and indeed more – will have a hearing impairment which is a disability within the Equality Act (the effect of a hearing aid is disregarded in determining disability under the EqA), and so presumably fall within the class of “people who are hearing-impaired”.
+Though the court did not discuss the issue, the court’s statement that the outcome of the case would have been the same whichever class was taken must imply that it considered that “people who are hearing-impaired” were put at a more than minor or trivial disadvantage by the two data briefings not having a BSL interpreter, even though only a fairly small proportion of them used BSL.